 Planting trees to restore bottomland hardwoods and upland habitats

-Removal of barriers to fish passage, including culverts, dams, and other in-stream structures
+Removal of barriers to, including culverts, dams, and other in-stream structures

 Moist-soil management and wetland enhancement/restoration